Policies

 At Pediatric Services 360, we value the time and commitment of every family we serve.
 To ensure we can provide timely care for all patients, we follow a clear appointment and cancellation policy.

-- Cancellations & No-Shows: Families are responsible for notifying our office at least 24 business hours before a scheduled appointment.
-Please note that weekends and holidays are not considered business days.
-Any missed appointment or late cancellation with less than 24 hours’ notice will result in a $50 fee.
+We request at least 24 business hours’ notice for cancellations (weekends and holidays are not considered business days).
+Missed or late-canceled appointments will result in a $60 fee per appointment.
 While this fee is standard, we understand that unexpected situations arise and may rescind it on a case-by-case basis.
+Please keep us informed.

-- First Visits: A parent or legal guardian must accompany a child to their first appointment.
-After the first visit, we may see patients age 16 and older without a parent present, provided they bring a written authorization signed by a parent or guardian.
+• First Visits: A parent or their legal guardian must accompany a child to their first appointment.
+We are not able to see patients for their first visit with a step-parent.
+After the first visit, we may see the patient with a responsible adult (a step-parent or other) that has been previously registered with the appropriate written authorization signed by a parent or the legal guardian.

 We appreciate your understanding and cooperation with these guidelines.
 Following them helps us stay true to our mission of delivering excellent, compassionate care to every child while respecting the needs of all families in our practice.